karma-runner/karma-coffee-preprocessor/README.md

 > Preprocessor to compile CoffeeScript on the fly.

+Due to coffeescript@2 being only compatible with node@6 and higher, this module only supports this.
+If you want to work on node@4 please install `karma-coffee-preprocessor@^1`.

 ## Installation

 The easiest way is to keep `karma-coffee-preprocessor` as a devDependency.
 You can simple do it by:

 ```bash
 npm install karma-coffee-preprocessor --save-dev
 ```